haritha99ch/FoodDesire/README.md

 8. Go through Domain Layers [Models](Src/FoodDesire.Models/README.md), [DAL](Src/FoodDesire.DAL/README.md), [Core](Src/FoodDesire.Core/README.md) to understand its structure and functionality.
 9. Go through the [Web Application](Src/FoodDesire.Web.API/README.md) to understand its structure and functionality.
 10. Go through the [Inventory Management System](Src/FoodDesire.IMS/README.md) to understand its structure and functionality.

+## DevOps Pipeline

+Automated development process of the system.

+1. Releases.
+    - Releases are automated using GitHub Actions.
+Go through [this guide](https://github.com/MicrosoftDocs/windows-dev-docs/blob/docs/hub/apps/package-and-deploy/ci-for-winui3.md) and [workflow file](.github/workflows/production-winui3-fooddesire-dotnet-desktop.yml).
+    - Installing.
+        - Before installing the MSIX package, it is important to ensure that the certificate is installed in the system.
+This will allow the package to be trusted and installed    correctly.
+[Installing a test certificate directly from an MSIX package.](https://www.advancedinstaller.com/install-test-certificate-from-msix.html)
+        - It is important to note that the IMS app requires the use of [.NET user secrets](Src/FoodDesire.AppSettings/README.md#setting-environment-variables) on the client system.
+This ensures that only authorized individuals can access and use the app.

+2. Hosting.
+    The web app is hosted on Azure App Service.
+GitHub Actions is used to automate the deployment process.
+Go through [this guide](https://learn.microsoft.com/en-us/dotnet/devops/github-actions-overview) and [workflow file](.github/workflows/production-web_app-fooddesire-web-sea-dev-001.yml).

+Each of these steps is followed by automated testing to ensure that the app is functioning correctly.
+Go through [this guide](https://learn.microsoft.com/en-us/dotnet/devops/dotnet-test-github-action) and [workflow file](.github/workflows/dotnet-desktop.yml).